Training Event Calendar

 Unlike the Waterfall model, the development team ultimately decides at the beginning of a sprint (or iteration) what can be accomplished in the timeframe and sets out to build a series of features, delivering working software that can be installed in a production environment at the end of the sprint.
 Since Agile software development methods (such as Dynamic Systems Development Method- DSDM) are flexible, most are suitable for method tailoring – where development teams can adapt the flow to meet the needs of the product.

-...means “we built it with you and we work your way – You don’t have to adapt and work our way”.
+This term means, “We built it with you, and we work your way.
+You don’t have to adapt and work our way.”

 This joint collection of values and principles was expressed in the Manifesto for Agile Software Development and the corresponding principles.
 Agile Alliance was formed shortly after this gathering to encourage practitioners to further explore and share ideas and experiences.
 Agile Alliance continues to curate resources to help you adopt Agile practices and improve your ability to develop software with agility.

-Apple, Philips and more.
-Apple's agile strategy is for all of the big teams to be divided into the smaller ones.
-The optimum number of team members according to Scrum is 2 - 12 people.
+One of the key users of the Agile development system is Apple.
+Apple’s agile strategy is for all of the big teams to be divided into smaller ones.
+The optimum number of team members, according to Scrum, is 2 – 12 people.
 For example, only two engineers wrote the code for the Safari browser conversion for the iPad.

-Another secret of success: responsibility.
-This is not just a word, all of the points are written according to the DRI concept (Directly Responsible Individual).
-This way everything from the difficult cross functional engineering tasks to the property rights questions are clear to everybody.
+Another secret of success is responsibility.
+This is not just a word; all of the points are written according to the DRI concept (Directly Responsible Individual).
+This way, everything from the difficult cross-functional engineering tasks to the property rights questions are clear to everybody.

-Every company has its own rhythm, the Apple product development consists of projecting, creating and testing.
+Every company has its own rhythm.
+Apple product development consists of projecting, creating, and testing.
 The product manager brings the beta version of a product from China to Cupertino for testing.
 And if something goes wrong, the whole process repeats all over again.

-Say “No” to bureaucracy — there is no middle ranking in Apple.
+Agile development also means you can say “No” to bureaucracy.
+For instance, there is no middle ranking in Apple.

-JP Morgan Chase.
-A few years ago, the banking giant overhauled their business processes to help improve product development and simultaneously slashed the cost of training as part of a high-profile IT initiative.
+A few years ago, the banking giant overhauled its business processes to help improve product development and simultaneously slashed the cost of training as part of a high-profile IT initiative.
 Agile methodologies were a key part of the initiative.

 The initiative involved the extensive redevelopment of key platforms, and in some instances, multiple legacy systems.

-Mike Cavanagh, one of the division heads at JP Morgan Chase said that “technology was enabling the bank to “optimize the location strategy” of staff, with an increase of the percentage working in low-cost sites from 26 to 40 percent.
-The use of Agile development methodology was also enabling faster application deployment and better functionality”.
+Mike Cavanagh, one of the division heads at JP Morgan Chase, said, “Technology was enabling the bank to ‘optimize the location strategy’ of staff, with an increase of the percentage working in low-cost sites from 26 to 40 percent.
+The use of Agile development methodology was also enabling faster application deployment and better functionality.”

-JP Morgan Chase has really adopted Agile and being able to ship product every three weeks is a massive productivity boost.
-All of this is made possible by faster, more nimble and responsive teams that Agile frameworks promote.
+JP Morgan Chase has really adopted Agile, and being able to ship the product every three weeks is a massive productivity boost.
+All of this is made possible by faster, more nimble, and responsive teams that Agile frameworks promote.

-Is your EMR agile?
-Agile development has become common place in IT industry.
+Agile development has become commonplace in IT industry.

-Agile testing method The objective of Agile Testing is to find defects and fix them immediately, unlike the traditional model where testing occurs at the end
+The objective of Agile testing is to find defects and fix them immediately, unlike the traditional model where testing occurs at the end.